AyeItsAxi/Itanium/README.md

 <br><br>

 ## Note from the developer
-* Topify will have lots and lots of bugs and crashes, as it's currently in a pre-release stage.
+* Topify is highly unoptimized currently and will have lots and lots of bugs and crashes, as it's currently in a pre-release stage.
 These issues will be resolved over time, however I don't have very much free-time and this "over time" may be a very long time.
 If you are consistently experiencing issues, please let me know through the [issues](https://github.com/AyeItsAxi/Topify/issues) tab on this repository.

 <br><br>